project-faros/faros.dev/source/farosctl.rst

 config
 ------

+:code:`farosctl config [SUBCOMMAND]`

+Launch the configuration TUIs to set the parameters that control the final cluster behavior.

+**Subcommands**
+    :all: *[DEFAULT]* Configure only the main cluster settings
+    :cluster: Configure only the main cluster settings
+    :proxy: Configure proxy settings required to reach the internet

+**Example**
     :code:`farosctl config`

-Launch the configuration TUI to set the parameters that control the final cluster behavior.

 create
 ------